 This January 2010 release offers us some of Maurice Ravel's orchestral gems.
 The Daphnis et Chloé for example, with its astounding musical depiction of a

 sunrise, is all about textures and orchestral colors, and in that context, this recording surpasses even the standard setting Decca effort under Charles Dutoit.
 La Valse,

 with its rhythmic drive and percussion rich accents, is full of drunken swagger under Nézet-Séguin who has the orchestra, especially the percussionist(s), really strutting their stuff.

 Every piece on this CD is done with a mix of pinpoint accuracy and crazy abandon.

-I haven't heard such an impressive sounding EMI recording in a while.
+I haven't heard such an impressive sounding recording in a while.
 Is it the recording venue in Rotterdam, the recording engineering, or maybe a combination of both?
 Whatever it is,

 they should bottle it and do it again.